 Perches must be provided as noted: E26 Linear perches (such as plastic or steel dowels) must be provided.
 There must be at least 6 linear inches per hen.
 (The alighting rail immediately in front of the nest boxes may be included.)
-Perches must be sized to allow the hens to grasp the roost effectively (from 1 to 1 % inches (25 to 45 mm) in width/ diameter).
+Perches must be sized to allow the hens to grasp the roost effectively (from1 to 1 % inches (25 to 45 mm) in width/ diameter).
 (Select if applicable) If the edge of an elevated floor/ tier is of an appropriate size as noted above (the hens are able to grasp the floor edge to roost effectively) then the floor edge itself may be counted towards satisfying the perch requirement.
 Other than floor edges as noted above, perches must be elevated above the adjacent floor surface.
-(Note: supports for the elevated perch must fift the bottom of the perch at least 1" (2.5 cm) above the adjacent floor surface.
-(Note: supports for the elevated perch must fift the bottom of the perch at least 12 inches (30 cm) measured horizontally from the hens are roosting on the perch.)
+(Note: supports for the elevated perch must lift the bottom of the perch at least 1" (2.5 cm) above the adjacent floor surface.
+Perch supports must be spaced to avoid excessive defecation when the hens are roosting on the perch.)
 At least 20% of the required perches must be raised higher to allow hens to evade aggressors (16 inches (40.5 cm) to 39.4 inches (100 cm) above the adjacent floor).
 All perches must be located at least 12 inches (30 cm) measured horizontally from the wall or from adjacent perches.
-There must be at least 9.5 inches (24 cm) of clear heal height above.
+There must be at least 9.5 inches (20 cm) of clear height above.
+Perches with the exception of perches over internal feed troughs, which may have a minimum of 7.9 inches (20 cm) of clear head height above.
 Perches with reduced clearance must not exceed 50% of the total perch requirement.
 In multi-tier systems, linear perches must be immediately accessible to the birds at the level of the elevated tiers.
 These linear perches must be provided at a rate proportional to the area of the elevated tier.
-Auditor note: Calculated linear perch per hen (e.g. "6.1 inches per hen") Note regarding phase-in period for perch space requirement: Points will be credited toward the perch space requirement if: By January 1, 2018, at least 4" per bird is provided and O Yes O No O N/A /10 E27 Additionally, perching surfaces must: Have a gap of no less than 0.5 in. on either side of any perch to allow hens to grip the perches without risk of trapping their claws; Be of non-slip material and shall have no sharp edges; and Be of an easily cleaned, non-porous material that doesn't harbor parasites.
+Auditor note: Calculated linear perch per hen (e.g. "6.1 inches per hen") O Yes O No O N/A /10 E27 Have a gap of no less than 0.5 in. on either side of any perch to allow hens to grip the perches without risk of trapping their claws; Be of non-slip material and shall have no sharp edges; and Be of an easily cleaned, non-porous material that doesn't harbor parasites.
 Also, If tubes are used for perches, they must be solid or capped on the ends.
 O Yes O No O N/A /3